 —Kawakami and Kobayashi, 1991

 Yerba mate has over 50 more chemicals than green tea.
 Yes, 50 more!
-Apart from the additional boost in healing properties you get from drinking yerba mate instead of green tea, these chemicals give depth to mate’s exquisiteness; they offer a rich set of flavors and aromas that firmly place mate in the class of luxury items such as wine, whisky, crafted beers, and gourmet foods.
+Apart from the additional boost in healing properties you get from drinking yerba mate instead of green tea, these chemicals give depth to mate’s exquisiteness; they offer a rich set of flavors and aromas that firmly place mate in the class of luxury items such as wine, whisky, craft beers, and gourmet foods.
 Any seasoned yerba mate drinker knows that drinking a fine variety of mate is quite an experience.

 Green Tea and Yerba Mate Effective Against Cancer